Thu Minh: Other appearances on media

-What makes many viewers really regret is now evening 01/14/2013, Thu Minh airport officially up to European settlement some time to wholeheartedly take care of her little family.
-She also confirmed that they would leave the bench coach next season.
-If other coaches trust, she should still be available in an advisory role for the immediate future, she can not be there regularly in Vietnam.
-Also, if the organizing committee is courtesy, Thu Minh will return to bench coach for the following season.
+On January 14, 2013,Thu Minh determined that she needed to take some time off to take care of her family.
+She also confirmed that she would officially leave as coach the next season.
+However, she should still be available in an advisory role for the immediate future.
+Thu Minh will have returned to bench coach for the following season.

 In 2015 and 2016, Thu Minh returned to Vietnamese television as a judge on Vietnam Idol, replacing Mỹ Tâm, who filled in her vacant chair on The Voice.
 She was described as a strict, but devoted and kind judge.

 Thu Minh eventually returned to The Voice of Vietnam for its fourth season in 2017, and once again her final act, Ali Hoàng Dương, was crowned the winner.
 Thu Minh also became the first coach in the show's history to win twice.

 Music controversies

 Around 2003, the song entitled in "Phut giay dau" ("The first moment") in her Last Quote album has been preferred by many youngsters after appearing in a YoMost's advertisement for seasonal Valentine marketing.
 This song also is performed by Thu Minh in both English and Vietnamese.
 Many youngsters believe that the English version of song "The First Moment" which has spread widely on network belongs to singer Martina McBride.
 However, the information is quite biased and inaccurate since during Martina's entire music career, there is no existence of the song "The First Moment" performed by Martina in any live show, and in any album or single.
 Additionally, most of the links (that state Martina McBride sings this song) are apparently from Vietnam's IP and sites.